-A description of the HIT's policies and procedures with respect to the disclosure of the HIT's portfolio securities is available in the "Disclosure of Portfolio Holdings" section of the SAI, and on the HIT's website at www.aflcio-hit.com.
+A description of the HIT's policies and procedures with respect to the disclosure of the HIT's portfolio securities is set forth in the "Disclosure of Portfolio Holdings" section of the SAI available on the HIT's website at www.aflcio-hit.com.
+A full list of portfolio holdings is also available on the HIT's website generally within 10 days of month-end.